craftycodie/MineOnline/README.md

 Legacy is true for any pre-1.6 minecraft version.
 For 1.6 and above, libraries should be provided.
 Examples can be found [here](https://github.com/codieradical/MineOnline/blob/master/res/versions/client/).

+I recommend you start with the unmodded version information as a template, as most of the settings will carry over.

 If you would like a version to be added to the main list, contact me (Codie).

 ## For Developers